oerg866/win98-quickinstall/README.md

   * `--verbose VERBOSE`

-  This parameter controls console output verbosity of the script.
+  This parameter controls the console output verbosity of the script.

   Where `VERBOSE` is either `True` or `False`.